 The Bank was subject to a tax inspection up to and including 2016.
 As a result of the inspection, it was subject to an additional IRC assessment related with the autonomous taxation and with sundry corrections to the tax loss determined that year.
 In the matter of Stamp Duty, the Bank was also subject to an additional assessment.
-The corrections made to taxable income covered various matters and most are merely temporary corrections.
+The corrections to the taxable income covered several matters, including, inter alia, adjustments to tax recognition of actuarial deviations and adjustments relating to uses of non-performing loans.
+Some of these corrections are merely temporary.